michaelnicholls/zparams_demo/README.md

 - service binding ZDEMO_PARAMS_O2, of type Odata 2
 - a Fiori app, ZDEMO_PARAMS,  that uses the serviec binding ZDEMO_PARAMS_O2

-  New classes need to be added to the master tabble by using the ZPARAM_CLASSES binding, either as a Fiori app, or in Preview mode in ADT.
+  New classes need to be added to the master table by using the ZPARAM_CLASSES binding, either as a Fiori app, or in Preview mode in ADT.

 ## The end user Fiori app
 This app is based on a list item and object page.
 The app ZDEMO_PARAMS has some extension code beyond that of the standard Fiori list template.
-It is probably easiest to copy the app code to a new app and replace the component name, `demoparams`, and the Odata service and VAN names, ZDEMO_C_PARAMS.
+It is probably easiest to copy the app code to a new app and replace the component name, `zdemoparams`, and the Odata service and VAN names, ZDEMO_C_PARAMS.
 The standard program `/ui5/ui5_repository_load` can be used to download/upload the objects for the Fiori app.

 ## FLP configuration